Background

 Scientific, professional, or business background.

-How to determine objectives for capability development.
+How to determine objectives

-Steps to determine objectives
+Steps to determine development objectives

 1. Identify the advantage the capability would bring.